| You are here: Home: CCU 4 | 2005: Bruce

 enhances the flow through the tumor and potentially allows

-* Data discussed in the interview reflect data presented
+greater drug delivery into the tumor.
+Select publications * Data discussed in the interview reflect data presented

 at ASCO GI 2005.
 Updated data presented at ASCO 2005 are